ameyaadesai/Ameyaa-Desai-Personal-Dataset-Project/README.md

 # Ameyaa-Desai-Personal-Dataset-Project
-This is the repository for my personal dataset project

 # Background
 Each year, Pinterest releases its [“Pinterest Palette”](https://business.pinterest.com/blog/2025-pinterest-palette-this-years-trending-colors/), a collection of five colors they believe will shape design, fashion, and cultural aesthetics in the coming year.
 These selections stem from Pinterest’s proprietary trend-spotting methodology, which draws on years of data-driven forecasting through Pinterest Predicts.
 In this project, I examine how these predicted colors actually play out beyond the Pinterest ecosystem.
 While Pinterest identifies five potential “colors of the year,” my goal is to determine which color truly resonates most with the broader public.
 To do this, I take Pinterest’s chosen palette and compare the five colors using Google Trends data, analyzing search interest to identify which color captured the most attention.